go-jet/jet/README.md

 ## Benefits

 What are the benefits of writing SQL in Go using Jet?
 The biggest benefit is speed.
 Speed is improved in 3 major areas:

 ##### Speed of development

-Writing SQL queries is much easier directly from Go, because programmer has the help of SQL code completion and SQL type safety directly in Go.
+Writing SQL queries is much easier, because programmer has the help of SQL code completion and SQL type safety directly in Go.
 Writing code is much faster and code is more robust.
 Automatic scan to arbitrary structure removes a lot of headache and boilerplate code needed to structure database query result.